-- 1. Realisation of Josephson based impedance bridges for arbitrary ratios of like impedances (R:R, C:C and possibly L:L), and 1:1 ratios for quadrature measurements; - 2.
-Realisation of automated impedance ratio bridges at an uncertainty below 0.1 ppm, covering a frequency range from 10 Hz to 20 kHz; - 3.
-Improved metrology infrastructure for the dissemination of the ohm, farad and henry, by establishing calibration capabilities for all values along the impedance scales and arbitrary phase angles.
+- 1. To extend the electrical Quantum toolbox for metrology with Josephson based impedance bridges for arbitrary ratios of like impedances (R:R, C:C and possibly L:L) and quadrature measurements -mainly R:C. - To develop and provide automated impedance ratio bridges that match the uncertainties of manually operated state-of-the-art bridges, at the 10-7 level, covering the frequency range from 10 Hz to 20 kHz - 3.
+To improve the European metrology infrastructure for the dissemination of the ohm, farad and henry, by providing calibration capabilities at the level of 10-7 for any value along the impedance scales. - 4.
+To provide traceability for impedance measurements over the whole complex plane, by establishing standards with uncertainties of a few parts in 10 for intermediate phase angles. - To extend the traceability routes towards values involved in the characterisation of new electronic devices and novel sensors developed in nanosciences and nanotechnologies, for example fF or aF capacitors.

 These objectives will require large-scale approaches that are beyond the capabilities of single National Metrology Institutes and Designated Institutes.
 To enhance the impact of the research work, the involvement of the larger community of metrology R&D resources outside Europe is recommended.
+A strong industry involvement is expected in order to align the project with their needs and guarantee an efficient knowledge transfer into industry.